stalniy/ucast/packages/core/README.md

 # Universal Conditions AST

-This package contains all classes and helper functions that helps to create parsers, conditions AST, interpreters and translators.
+This package contains classes and functions that helps to create parsers, conditions AST, interpreters and translators.

 ## Installation